Giiacomo/Chemical-Generator/docs/gentool.md

-## AutoTool Documentation
+## GenTool Documentation

 ### Introduction
-AutoTool is a tool designed to facilitate the generation of files based on input data of a particular format (example at the end of this file).
+GenTool is a tool designed to facilitate the generation of files based on input data of a particular format (example at the end of this file).
 These files serve as inputs to the `basic_gen` generator.

 ### Species Format
-The input files for AutoTool have the following format:
+The input files for GenTool have the following format:
 - chemical species, their concentrations, contributions to the membrane
 - parameters for condensation and cleavage catalyzers
 - conditions for condensation, conds speed